P-p-H-d/mlib/README.md

 Move all the element of 'list2' into 'list1", moving the last element of 'list2' after the first element of 'list1'.
 After-wise, 'list2' is emptied.

+### M-CONCURRENT

+This header is for transforming a container (LIST, ARRAY, DICT, DEQUE, ...) into an equivalent container but compatible with concurrent access by different threads.
+In practice, it put a lock to access the container.

+As such it is quite generic.
+However it is less efficient than containers specialy tuned for multiple threads.
+There is also no iterators.

+#### methods

+#### CONCURRENT\_DEF(name, type[, oplist])

+Define the concurrent container 'name' based on container 'type' of oplist 'oplist', and define the associated methods to handle it as "static inline" functions.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types and functions to handle the container.
+It shall be done once per type and per compilation unit.

+Example:

+        ARRAY_DEF(array1, int)
+        CONCURRENT_DEF(parray1, array1_t, ARRAY_OPLIST(array1))

+	extern parray1_t x1;

+	void f(void) {
+	     parray1_push (c1, 17);
+	     parray1_push (c1, 42);
+	}

+#### Created methods

+The following methods are automatically and properly created by the previous macros.
+In the following methods, name stands for the name given to the macro that is used to identify the type.

+##### name\_t

+Type of the concurrent container of 'type'.

+##### void name\_init(name\_t concurrent)

+Initialize the concurrent container.
+This method is only defined if the base container exports the INIT operator.

+##### void name\_init\_set(name\_t concurrent, const name\_t src)

+Initialize the concurrent container and set it with a copy of 'src'.
+This method is only defined if the base container exports the INIT\_SET operator.

+##### void name\_init\_move(name\_t concurrent, name\_t src)

+Initialize the concurrent container by stealing as much ressources from 'src' as possible.
+Afterwards 'src' is cleared.
+This method is only defined if the base container exports the INIT\_MOVE operator.

+##### void name\_set(name\_t concurrent, const name\_t src)

+Set the container with a copy of 'src'.
+This method is only defined if the base container exports the SET operator.

+##### void name\_move(name\_t concurrent, name\_t src)

+Set the container with the value of 'src' by stealing as much resources from 'src' as possible.
+Afterwards 'src' is cleared.
+This method is only defined if the base container exports the MOVE operator.

+##### void name\_clean(name\_t concurrent)

+Clean the concurrent container.
+Afterwards the container is empty, but remains initilized.
+This method is only defined if the base container exports the CLEAN operator.

+##### void name\_clear(name\_t concurrent)

+Clear the concurrent container and destroy any resource.
+This method shall only be called in context when no other threads can use the resource.
+This method is only defined if the base container exports the CLEAR operator.

+##### void name\_clear(name\_t concurrent)

+Clear the concurrent container and destroy any resource.
+This method shall only be called in context when no other threads can use the resource.
+This method is only defined if the base container exports the CLEAR operator.

+##### void name\_swap(name\_t concurrent1, name\_t concurrent2)

+Swap both containers.
+This method is only defined if the base container exports the SWAP operator.

+##### bool name\_empty\_p(const name\_t concurrent)

+Return true if the container is empty, false otherwise.
+This method is only defined if the base container exports the TEST_EMPTY operator.

+##### void name\_set\_at(name\_t concurrent, key\_t key, value\_t value)

+Associate to the key 'key' the value 'value' in the container.
+This method is only defined if the base container exports the SET_KEY operator.

+##### bool name\_get\_copy(value_t *value, name\_t concurrent, key\_t key)

+Read the value associated to the key 'key'.
+If it exists, it sets '*value' to it and returns true.
+Otherwise it returns false.
+This method is only defined if the base container exports the GET_KEY operator.

+##### void name\_get\_at\_copy(value_t *value, name\_t concurrent, key\_t key)

+Read the value associated to the key 'key'.
+If it exists, it sets '*value' to it.
+Otherwise it creates a new value and sets '*value' to it.
+This method is only defined if the base container exports the GET_SET_KEY operator.

+##### bool name\_erase(name\_t concurrent, const key\_t key)

+Erase the association for the key 'key'.
+Returns true in case of success, false otherwise.
+This method is only defined if the base container exports the ERASE_KEY operator.

+##### void name\_push(name\_t concurrent, const subtype\_t data)

+Push data in the container.
+This method is only defined if the base container exports the PUSH operator.

+##### void name\_pop(subtype\_t *data, name\_t concurrent)

+Pop data from the container and set it in '*data'.
+There shall be at least one data to pop, otherwise it is undefined behavior.
+Testing with TEST_EMPTY before calling this function is not enough as there can be some concurrent scenario where another thread pop the last value.
+It is highly recomment to use name\_pop\_blocking instead which is safer.
+This method is only defined if the base container exports the POP operator.

+##### void name\_push\_move(name\_t concurrent, subtype\_t data)

+Push data in the container by stealing as much resources from data as possible.
+Afterwards, data is cleared.
+This method is only defined if the base container exports the PUSH_MOVE operator.

+##### void name\_pop\_move(subtype\_t *data, name\_t concurrent)

+Pop data from the container and initialize '*data' with it.
+It is highly recomment to use name\_pop\_move\_blocking instead which is safer.
+This method is only defined if the base container exports the POP_MOVE operator.

+##### void name\_get\_str(string\_t str, name\_t concurrent, bool append)

+Convert the container into a string representation of it and put it in 'str' This method is only defined if the base container exports the GET_STR operator.

+##### void name\_out\_str(FILE *file, name\_t concurrent)

+Convert the container into a string and put it in 'fil'.
+This method is only defined if the base container exports the OUT_STR operator.

+##### bool name\_parse\_str(name\_t concurrent, const char str[], const char **end)

+Convert the string representing the container and set it 'concurrent' to it.
+Return true in case of success, false otherwise.
+This method is only defined if the base container exports the PARSE_STR operator.

+##### bool name\_in\_str(name\_t concurrent, FILE *file)

+Read the file and convert the string representing the container and set it 'concurrent' to it.
+Return true in case of success, false otherwise.
+This method is only defined if the base container exports the IN_STR operator.

+##### bool name\_equal\_p(name\_t concurrent1, name\_t concurrent2)

+Return true if both containers are equal, false otherwise.
+This method is only defined if the base container exports the EQUAL operator.

+##### bool name\_get\_blocking(value_t *value, name\_t concurrent, key\_t key, bool blocking)

+Read the value associated to the key 'key'.
+If it exists, it sets '*value' to it and returns true.
+Otherwise if blocking is true, it waits for the data to be filled.
+After the wait, it sets '*value' to it and returns true.
+Otherwise if blocking is false, it returns false.
+This method is only defined if the base container exports the GET_KEY operator.

+##### bool name\_pop\_blocking(type_t *data, name\_t concurrent, bool blocking)

+Pop a value from the container and set '*data' with it.
+If the container is not empty, it sets '*data' and return true.
+Otherwise if blocking is true, it waits for the data to be pushed.
+After the wait, it sets '*data' to it and returns true.
+Otherwise if blocking is false, it returns false.
+This method is only defined if the base container exports the POP and TEST_EMPTY operators.

+##### bool name\_pop\_move\_blocking(type_t *data, name\_t concurrent, bool blocking)

+Pop a value from the container and initialize & set '*data' with it.
+If the container is not empty, it initializes & sets '*data' and return true.
+Otherwise if blocking is true, it waits for the data to be pushed.
+After the wait, it initializes & sets '*data' to it and returns true.
+Otherwise if blocking is false, it returns false (*data remains uninitialized!).
+This method is only defined if the base container exports the POP\_MOVE and TEST_EMPTY operators.

+##### size\_t name\_hash(name\_t concurrent)

+Return a value suitable for being a hash of the container.
+This method is only defined if the base container exports the HASH operator.

 ### M-BITSET